Last updated: 10 June 2026

 Is 0.75% expensive?
 Compared to DIY platforms like Lightyear or Trading 212, which charge zero or near-zero commission, yes.
 But that's comparing apples with oranges.
 Those platforms require you to make every investment decision yourself.
 JPMorgan's fee pays for a team of professionals to manage, rebalance, and adjust your portfolio on your behalf.

 On a £50,000 portfolio, 0.75% works out to £375 a year.
 On £100,000, it's £750.
 Over 10 or 20 years, that compounds into a meaningful portion of your returns.
 If you're comfortable picking a global index fund yourself, you could invest for a fraction of the cost elsewhere.
 But if the alternative is not investing at all because you find it overwhelming, then 0.75% for professional management is arguably money well spent.
+Remember, too, that tax treatment depends on your individual circumstances and may change in future.

-Current new customer offer
+New customer offer

 Value for money